lugu/qiloop/doc/NOTES.md

-* **Component Object Model (COM)**: Both COM and QiMessaging offer an IPC mechanism independent of a particular programming language which can be easily binded to various languages. libqi supports C++ and Python.
+* **Component Object Model (COM)**: Both COM and QiMessaging offer an IPC mechanism independent of a particular programming language which can be easily bound to various languages. libqi supports C++ and Python.
 NAOqi has JavaScript binding among many other binding.
 Both COM and QiMessaging can use reference counting to manage the life time of an object.